aircall/backend-test-5/README.md

 # [Aircall.io](https://aircall.io) - Backend technical test

+## Solution

+The solution is deployed on Heroku: https://aircalltwilio.herokuapp.com/

+Start the journey by calling: +33359554064.

+## Problem

 This test is a part of our hiring process at Aircall for [backend positions](https://jobs.aircall.io).
 It should take you between 2 and 4 hours depending on your experience.
 Hope you will have as much fun as we did coding this test!